eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <ul>
 <li>These students are currently high school juniors (16-17 years old).</li>
 <li>Whenever I say "implemented" or "built", I mean from scratch.
 The students aren't allowed to use external libraries.
 They have to build everything themselves.
-We've been working primarily in Python (though recently, we've also introduced C++ and Haskell).</li>
+We've been working primarily in Python (though recently, we've also introduced C++ and Haskell).
+The students collaborate a lot, but every student writes every problem up on their own.</li>
 <li>The students are all mathematically advanced and have learned through linear algebra and multivariable calculus.
 Most are in <a class="body" href="https://www.mathacademy.us/" target="_blank">Math Academy</a>, which means that by 11th grade, they've learned much of differential equations, discrete math, and abstract algebra as well.</li>
 <li>Most of the students had very little programming experience prior to Eurisko.
 Something as simple as checking if a string was a palindrome was not trivial to them.
 They didn't know how to write classes and helper functions, how to work with dictionaries, or even how to systematically debug their code.
 They've come a long way in a short time!</li>
 </ul>